-'It's Our Fault': Nextdoor CEO Takes Blame For Censorship of Black Lives Matter Posts
+It's 'Our Fault': Nextdoor CEO Takes Blame For Censorship of Black Lives Matter Posts

 It "was really our fault" that moderators on forums across the country were deleting those posts, she said.

-Unpaid volunteers, known as Leads, moderate posts on Nextdoor.
+Unpaid volunteers, known as leads, moderate posts on Nextdoor.
 Friar said they were deleting posts about Black Lives Matter because they were following outdated rules stating that national conversations have no place in neighborhood forums.
 Those guidelines have now been revised to state that conversations about racial inequality and Black Lives Matter are allowed on Nextdoor.

-"We did not move quickly enough to tell our Leads that topics like Black Lives Matter were local in terms of their relevance," Friar said.
-"A lot of our Leads viewed Black Lives Matter as a national issue that was happening.
-And so, they removed that content, thinking it was consistent with our guidelines," she said.
+"We did not move quickly enough to tell our leads that topics like Black Lives Matter were local in terms of their relevance," Friar said.
+"A lot of our leads viewed Black Lives Matter as a national issue that was happening.
+And so, they removed that content, thinking it was consistent with our guidelines."

 She added that the new rules make one thing clear: "Black Lives Matter is a local topic."

 Friar said that Nextdoor is taking several more steps to improve the moderation of comments.
 It will soon offer unconscious bias training to all moderators.
-It will launch a campaign to enlist more Black moderators.
+It will also launch a campaign to enlist more Black moderators.
 And it is ramping up efforts to detect and remove instances of racial profiling.

-Apologizing, then asking help from Black users of Nextdoor
+Apologizing, then asking for help from Black users

 Neighbors take to Nextdoor to search for a local plumber, find a babysitter or sell a piece of furniture.
 But the app also has gained notoriety for spreading panicked messages that carry racist overtones.